Enforcer/bottega-ddd-modulith/README.md

 # Used Stuff Market

 ## Prerequisites
-- Install Python 3.11
+- Install Python 3.12
-- Install docker & have its deamon up'n'running
+- Install docker & have its deamon up'n'running (can also use compatible solution, such as colima)

 ## Start up
 ```bash